CHEAP VAN INSURANCE

 You must understand that terminating a lease is not always as easy.
 In most cases, there is a settlement fee to pay.
 This may be an amount equivalent to the remaining monthly instalments.
 In the end, you will realize that it will be better if you just continue using the car and making the monthly payments until the end of the agreement rather than returning it but still paying the remaining monthly payments.

-Alternatively, you can check the option of refinancing your current car before the end of the agreement.
+Alternatively, you can check the option of refinancing your current car before the end of the agreement and know your rights.
 Take note though that you may pay extra charges if you opt for this.
 Explore the possibility of switching to a better deal with a lower interest rate which means the lower instalments will be more affordable.

 In the case of PCP or HP finance deals, paying it off early will turn out to be cheaper than carrying on with the monthly instalments as you will have less interest to pay for.
 In most cases, a one-off settlement amount that includes some of the interest that the lender didn’t cover will serve as the pay-off amount.